Citadel-Station-13/Citadel-Station-13-RP/icons/README.md

 			/<theme1>, /<theme2>, ..., etc - put theme icons in here, name by theme!
 		/parallax - parallax/skybox images. base parallax images are 480x480.
-		/rendering - low level rendering things like clickcatcher /mapping - used for sprites for in-map-editor objects that are invisible in game world /helpers - mapping helpers like autopipe/autocable/baseturf replacers go here /landmarks - landmark icons
-		/spawners - things like window spawners
-	/overmaps - **all** overmap sprites, whether or not it's screen rendering, goes in here
+		/rendering - low level rendering things like clickcatcher /overmaps - **all** overmap sprites, whether or not it's screen rendering, goes in here